 - Add pickled vegetables such as gherkins (tiny pickles), red onions, okra, olives, carrots, cauliflower, or pickled mushrooms.

-- Sweet spreads like apricot or cherry preserves and savory ones like brown or stone ground mustard pair perfectly with cured meat or paté.
+- Savory dips and sweet spreads like apricot or cherry preserves and savory ones like brown or stone ground mustard pair perfectly with cured meat or paté.
 A drizzle of honey is always a welcome flavor for any wine-tasting event.

 - Finish with a selection of crackers and bread, such as a sliced baguette, croissants, table crackers, breadsticks, pretzels, and wafers.

-Bonus Charcuterie Board Additions: Sprinkle in sweet and salty morsels, such as grapes, blueberries, raspberries, dried fruits, almonds, cashews, chocolate-covered nuts and fruits, and dark chocolate squares.
+Bonus Charcuterie Board Additions: Sprinkle in sweet and salty morsels, such as grapes, blueberries, raspberries, dried fruits, almonds, cashews, chocolate-covered nuts and fruits, dark chocolate squares, and creamy gourmet caramel.

 While meats, spreads, and pickled vegetables create a mouthwatering base, the cheeses you select will be the star of your charcuterie show.
 The combination of wines and certain cheeses can create magic in the mouth.
 For a can't-miss cheese plate, consider these pairings: